-- Clarity of God's Divine will for fulfilled vision in our personal lives - Clarity of God's Divine will for fulfilled vision in our ministries and church family. - Clarity of God's Divine will for fulfilled vision in our Community, City, Region, State, and Country.
+- God's Divine will for walking in unity in our personal lives - God's Divine will for unity in our ministries and church family. - God's Divine will for unity in our Community, City, Region, State, and Country.

-This fast is a consecration to connect with the will of God and activate our faith to have clarity and be completely engaged within its fulfillment.
+This fast is a consecration to connect with the will of God and activate our faith to walk in unity and fully embody our Kingdom mandate.

-40 DAY FAST

-March 3 No meat (You may

-have fresh water fish only)

-March 13 No meat and no fish

-March 23 Fruit and Vegetables and

-water only

-April 2 Eden Fast (Seed Bearing meat)
+40 DAY FAST 21 DAY FAST February 23 No meat (You may March 14 Fish, Fruit, and Vegetables have fresh water fish only) March 21 Days of no meat and no fish March 5 No meat and no fish March 28 Fruit and Vegetables and March 15 Fruit and Vegetables and water only water only March 25 Eden Fast (Seed Bearing meat)